cj-andrew/lexicon/readme.txt

 The Lexicon child theme was created as part of the WordPress Theme Review Team's "Design Challenge" weekend event, held on 13th to 14th December 2014.

-The aim of this child theme is to provide an clean base that inspires creative writing.
+The aim of this child theme is to provide a clean base to inspire creative writing.

 No extra templates or custom features have been included in this child theme.
 Instead, Saga's existing features were used to realise Lexicon's design goals.

 Many thanks to the kind Team Review Team facilitators for hosting a successful design challenge weekend on 12 - 14 Dec 2014, and helping us all out with helpful critique and recommendations.

-Special thanks go to Tammie Lister (@karmatosed), Mel Choyce (@melchoyce) and Justin Tadlock (@greenshady), for looking in on the design solution offered by Lexicon, and providing invaluable direction.
+Special thanks go to [Tammie Lister](https://profiles.wordpress.org/karmatosed), [Mel Choyce](https://profiles.wordpress.org/melchoyce) and [Justin Tadlock] (https://profiles.wordpress.org/greenshady), for looking in Lexicon's design solution, and providing invaluable direction.
 They rock!

 ## Usage notes